Moderna says its vaccine is 94.5% effective in preventing COVID-19 | Health

 Corporate reaction: ALBERT BOURLA, CEO OF PFIZER, SAID ON TWITTER:

 "I am thrilled to hear the good news coming out of @moderna_tx's #COVID19 vaccine development programme.
 Our companies share a common goal – defeating this dreaded disease – and today we congratulate everyone at Moderna and share in the joy of their encouraging results."
+KIRILL DMITRIEV, CEO OF RUSSIAN SOVEREIGN WEALTH FUND RDIF, QUOTED ON SPUTNIK V's TWITTER FEED:

+"Very pleased with positive news from Moderna, the world needs a portfolio of vaccines.
+Vaccines with 90% plus efficiency are very promising, can save lives and restore economic growth".
 Political reaction:

+U.S. PRESIDENT DONALD TRUMP SAID ON TWITTER: "Another Vaccine just announced.
+This time by Moderna, 95% effective.
+For those great "historians", please remember that these great discoveries, which will end the China Plague, all took place on my watch!"

 - READ MORE ON: